natediddy/random_tools/linux/README.md

 build_timer
 ---------------
-Times the time it takes to complete an Android build.
+Times the time it takes to complete an Android build. <br />
 You must setup the Android build environment first:

     . build/envsetup.sh